 Patients were also requesting practices to schedule their procedures at an ASC because they felt safer being operated on at the ASC rather than in a hospital.
 “The volume of procedures at our ASC increased by 25% when Covid hit,” said Melody Winter, Practice Administrator at IBJI (Glenview, Morton Grove & Bannockburn divisions).

-IBJI used Surgimate Practice to share the surgical schedule with their ASC staff so that it was easy to communicate and plan.
-Melody Winter-Fajeck added that “The tracking features in Surgimate Practice have ensured we are preventing cancellations and maximizing block time.
-This is a double win- for our surgeons and ASCs.”
+IBJI used Surgimate Practice to share the surgical schedule with their ASC staff, making it easy to communicate and plan.
+Melody Winter-Fajeck added, “The tracking features in Surgimate Practice have ensured we are preventing cancellations and maximizing block time.
+This is a double win for our surgeons and ASCs.”